 On this page, which is available for every project listed on the platform, you will find all the information you need about the project, like a summary of the project, all details about the loan itself, and also why the project makes sense financially.

 It is interesting to note that for this project I took as an example, I actually visited it myself with the Crowdestor team, and even had the chance to met with the person in charge of the development of the project.
 He is also very passionate about what he does, he showed me other projects that he built around the area, and I am sure that this project is going to be a success as well.

 To actually invest once you selected a project, it's really simple as well: just click on the Invest button, validate your investment and you're done.
 Note that at the moment the minimum investment amount in each project is 100 Euros.

-Let's now see what are my first returns with Crowdestor.
-I invested in just one project for now in order to test the platform, which was a restaurant in Berlin:
+Let's now see what are my returns with Crowdestor.
+I started by investing in just one project in order to test the platform, which was a restaurant in Berlin.

 Fun fact, I actually had the opportunity to eat in another restaurant of the same franchise, but in Riga (that was also financed by Crowdestor), and the food was excellent!

 I since then invested in more projects on the platform, and I also received some interest payments (all were on time) since I invested in those projects and I expect to have a 14.6% return on my investment overall on the platform.